-From: Hubert N. Sparks, Inspector General
+Hubert N. Sparks, Inspector General Hubert Sparks

-Subject: Management and Performance Challenges Facing the Appalachian Regional
+Subject: Management and Performance Challenges Facing the Appalachian Regional Commission

-Commission

-The Reports Consolidation Act of 2000 requires we provide you with our perspective on the most serious management and performance challenges facing the Commission for inclusion in the Commission's annual performance and accountability report.
+The Reports Consolidation Act of 2000 requires we provide you with our perspective on the most serious management and performance challenges facing the Commission for inclusion in the Commission's annual Performance and Accountability Report (PAR).
 Our compilation of these challenges was derived from our consideration of audit reports, open recommendations, and discussions with contract auditors and ARC personnel.